-District and County Office ParticipationParticipation of school districts and county offices of education for the California Teachers of the Year Program.
+California TOY County and District ParticipationParticipation information for county offices of education and districts in support of the California Teachers of the Year Program.

 Most county offices of education (COEs) organize and administer regional Teacher of the Year recognition programs for applicants within the county.
 The California Department of Education (CDE) urges counties to ensure that state and local teacher of the year eligibility and application information is made accessible to all public and private school teachers.
 Counties should seek applicants who represent the diversity of their students.
 As in past years, each COE is entitled to send forward for consideration by the state selection committee one teacher for every 5,000 (or fraction thereof) teachers in the county.
 Counties with fewer than 5,000 teachers may submit one teacher for consideration.

 The state application is based on the National Teacher of the Year application.
-Counties may consider using shorter applications for their local competitions, reserving the state application for county finalists only.
+Counties may consider using shorter applications for their local competitions, reserving the state application for county finalists.